rentainhe/visualization/README.md

 # visualization
-a collection of visualization operation for easier usage
+a collection of visualization operation for easier usage, check [usage](#usage) for a quick start.

 ## New Features
 **2021/09/29**